kijanawoodard/Talk-Missing-Model-Mysteries/slides/index.md

 	Drop Off Location //locations/15
 	Order Status //pending, picked up, prep, perc, package, en route, delivered

-- We don't want customers to see Processing status
+- We don't want Customers to see Processing status
+- We don't want Drivers to see Customer Info
-- We don't want Drivers and Facilities to see Customer Info
+- We don't want Facilities to see Customer Info

 ***
 ## New Requirement!